HRL

 Valuation Analysis: Is HRL Overvalued?

-Given the company's positive net income, the primary valuation metric is the Price-to-Earnings (PE) ratio.
-The trailing PE is 27.31x, while the forward PE is significantly lower at 13.58x, indicating the market expects a substantial recovery in earnings over the next year, likely pricing in the benefits of strategic divestitures and cost management.
-Compared to sector averages, Hormel's trailing PE of 27.31x trades at a premium to the typical packaged foods peer, but its forward multiple of 13.58x is more in line with value-oriented staples, suggesting the current price discounts near-term pain for anticipated future improvement.
-Historically, the stock's own valuation has compressed dramatically; its current trailing PE of 27.31x is below the 34.32x seen in Q3 2023 but above the 18.81x from Q1 2026's historical ratio data, indicating it is in the lower half of its recent historical range, which reflects the market's downgrade of its growth and margin profile.
+Given the company's positive net income, the primary valuation metric selected is the Price-to-Earnings (PE) ratio.
+The trailing PE is elevated at 27.31x, while the forward PE is significantly lower at 13.51x; this wide gap implies the market expects a substantial recovery in earnings over the next twelve months, likely pricing in a normalization from the recent quarterly loss.
+Compared to sector averages, HRL's trailing PE of 27.31x trades at a premium to the typical packaged foods industry average (often in the low 20s), but its forward PE of 13.51x would represent a discount if earnings estimates are met, suggesting the current price embeds skepticism about that recovery.
+Historically, the stock's own valuation has compressed dramatically; its current trailing PE of 27.31x is below the 34.32x seen in Q3 2023 but above the -58.20x from the loss-making Q4 2025.
+More tellingly, the price-to-sales ratio of 1.08 is near the bottom of its multi-year range, indicating the market is valuing its revenue base at a significant discount compared to past years, which could signal a value opportunity if fundamentals stabilize.

 PE